Anja Kosan: Career

+2022

 Kosan was selected as a for the 2022 Rhythmic Gymnastics European Championships in Tel Aviv, Israel, the group came in 12th place in the all-around.
 In the team ranking (individual and group), the German team placed 5th.
 In late August Anja debuted in competition at the World Cup in Cluj-Napoca, winning bronze in the 3 ribbons + 2 balls' final.

-The following month She participated at the 2022 World Championships in Sofia, Bulgaria, the group made mistakes in the 5 hoops routine (that was scored 25.950) relegated them in 14th place in the All-Around, but they qualified for the 3 ribbons + 2 balls' final with the 6th score, the same place they ended up in the final.
+The following month she participated at the 2022 World Championships in Sofia, Bulgaria, the group made mistakes in the 5 hoops routine (that was scored 25.950) relegated them in 14th place in the All-Around, but they qualified for the 3 ribbons + 2 balls' final with the 6th score, the same place they ended up in the final.
 Following Bulgaria and Israel's withdrawal Germany was able to medal in the team competition, Anja and her teammates Francine Schöning, Daniella Kromm, Alina Oganesyan, Hannah Vester and the two individuals Margarita Kolosov and Darja Varfolomeev were awarded silver for their results.

+2023

-In 2023 the group debuted at the World Cup in Athens where they were 11th in the All-Around and 5th with 5 hoop.
+In 2023, the group debuted at the World Cup in Athens, where they were 11th in the All-Around and 5th with 5 hoop.
 In Sofia they ended 9th in the All-Around.
-In April the girls competed in Tashkent where they won two silver medals in the All-Around and with 3 ribbons and 2 balls.
-In August, she was selected for the 2023 World Championships in Valencia, helping the group earn a spot for the 2024 Olympics with an eighth-place all-around finish.
+In April, the girls competed in Tashkent, where they won two silver medals in the All-Around and with 3 ribbons and 2 balls.

+In August, she was selected for the 2023 World Championships in Valencia, Spain, helping the group earn a spot for the 2024 Olympics with an eighth-place all-around finish.
 Additionally, the group won a silver medal in the team event alongside Germany's individuals.

+2024

+In 2024, Kosan competed with the German group at the Sofia World Cup where they finished ninth in the all-around and seventh in the 3 ribbons and 2 balls final.
+Then at the World Cup stage in Tashkent, they finished eighth in the all-around and seventh in the 3 ribbons and 2 balls final.
+At the 2024 European Championships in Budapest, she and the German group placed seventh in the all-around, sixth in 5 hoops, and seventh in 3 ribbons and 2 balls.
+In June, the group competed at the final World Cup stage in Milan and finished sixth in the all-around.
+They also qualified for both event finals- placing sixth in 5 hoops and seventh in the 3 ribbons and 2 balls.
+They then competed at the Cluj-Napoca World Challenge Cup where they once again finished sixth in 5 hoops and seventh in the 3 ribbons and 2 balls.

 Kosan was selected to represent Germany at the 2024 Summer Olympics alongside Emilia Wickert, Daniella Kromm, Alina Oganesyan, and Hannah Vester.
 The group finished 13th in the qualification round due to major mistakes in the 3 ribbons and 2 balls routine, failing to advance to the group all-around final.